Jackson Jeffcoat

-Jackson Jeffcoat (born December 26, 1990) is a Canadian football defensive end for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Jackson Jeffcoat (born December 26, 1990) is an American former professional football defensive end who played for the Washington Redskins of the National Football League (NFL) and the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 Jeffcoat won the 107th and 108th Grey Cup when the Blue Bombers defeated the Hamilton Tiger-Cats to conclude the 2019 and 2021 seasons.
-He played college football at the University of Texas at Austin.
-Jeffcoat was signed by the Seattle Seahawks as an undrafted free agent in 2014, and also played in the National Football League (NFL) for the Washington Redskins and the Cleveland Browns.
+He played college football for the Texas Longhorns.
+Jeffcoat was signed by the Seattle Seahawks as an undrafted free agent in 2014.

 Early life

 Born in Dallas, Texas, while his father, Jim Jeffcoat, played for the Dallas Cowboys, Jeffcoat attended Plano West Senior High School, where he was a two-time first-team all-state defensive end.
 Over his final three seasons, he recorded 259 tackles, 25.5 sacks, 56 TFL, 42 pressures, four PBU, three forced fumbles, two interceptions, two blocked kicks, and a touchdown.
 He was named a High School All-American by USA Today, Parade, and EA Sports.
 He was selected to play in the 2010 U.S. Army All-American Bowl.

 Regarded as a five-star recruit by Rivals.com, Jeffcoat was listed as the No. 1 strong-side, defensive end in the class of 2010.